Giuliani to no longer testify in Georgia election worker defamation trial

 “I don’t have a name no more,” Freeman testified Wednesday through tears, struggling to get her words out.

-With Giuliani’s expected testimony canceled, a jury of eight Washington, D.C. residents will begin deliberating over how much the mother and daughter are owed after closing arguments.
-They’re pursuing upward of $43.5 million in damages, according to court filings.
+With Giuliani’s expected testimony canceled, a jury of eight Washington, D.C., residents will begin deliberating over how much the mother and daughter are owed after closing arguments.